-Emergency placements
+• Emergency placements

 A placement that is made within 24 hours of it being requested and where there has been no prior plan.
-Some foster carers choose to specialise in short-term work and are able to accept unplanned, emergency placements whereby the foster carers' tasks would be to provide a place of safety and meet the immediate needs of the child.
+Capstone Foster Care provides a 24-hour emergency service.
+Some foster carers choose to specialise in short term work and are able to accept unplanned, emergency placements whereby the foster carers' tasks would be to provide a place of safety and meet the immediate needs of the child.
 An emergency placement ideally should not exceed two weeks and it would be anticipated that an initial statutory looked after review would be arranged within one week of admission to placement.

-Short-term placements
+Short term placements

-A placement that is made for any purpose, such as an assessment or bridging placement, which is planned, but not intended to provide a long-term placement for the child/young person.
-The period of short-term care could be for a few days, weeks or months, while plans are made for the child's future by the local authority.
+A placement that is made for any purpose, such as assessment, bridging or remand, which is plannedbut not intended to provide a long-term placement for the child / young person.
+Period of short-term care could be for a few days, weeks or months, while plans are made for the child's future by the localauthority.

-Long-term placements/Permanence
+Long term placements / Permanence

-These placements are for the longer-term needs of the child/young person, where adoption is not an option, and the foster carers look after a child/young person up to and, where appropriate, into adult independence, as a member of their family.
-Most foster carers prefer to have children placed with them on a long-term basis; giving the child permanency and progressing them on to (semi)independent living once they have developed the skills necessary and on-going support to live in the community.
+These placements are for the longer-term needs, where adoption is not an option, and the foster carers look after a child / young person up to, and where appropriate into adult independence, as a member of their family.
+Most foster carers prefer to have children placed with them on a long-term basis; givingthe child permanency and progressing them on to semi/independent living once they have developed the skills necessary and on-going support live in the community.
 By providing a long-term placement, it enables children and young people to have a chance to flourish in a stable and supportive environment.
-Capstone SW has an on-going commitment to recruit foster carers for this role.
+Capstone has an on-going commitment to recruit foster carers for this role.